vladikcomper/MegaPCM/docs/2-advanced-integration/Sonic-1-Github.md

-# Extended Mega PCM 2 integration in Sonic 1 Github Disassembly (AS)
+# Extended Mega PCM 2 integration in Sonic 1 Github Disassembly

 In the installation guide we only achieved the most basic integration between SMPS and Mega PCM 2.
 To take advantage of Mega PCM 2's features like DAC fade in/out and pause/unpause and fix a few potential issues, further SMPS modifications are necessary.